Leona Maguire: 2018

 On 11 May, Maguire was awarded the ACC Plaque for Excellence, Scholarship and Athletics.
 Maguire's final 70.97 college career scoring average is the best in NCAA history for any female golfer with at least 100 rounds.
 On 22 May, Maguire was selected for the USA Women's Golf Coaches Association (WGCA) All-Americans First Team.
-On 23 May Maguire was selected CoSIDA Academic All-District III for the second straight year.
-She was recognised for obtaining a 3.943 grade-point average along with a degree in psychology and a certificate in markets and management studies.

 On 9 June, Maguire was selected to Golfweek First Team All-America for the fourth season in a row.
-On 13 June, Maguire selected on the CoSIDA Academic All-America® Women's At-Large Team for the second year in a row with a Grade Point Average of 3.94 or A. On 20 June, Maguire was named the ACC Women's Golf Scholar-Athlete of the Year for the second year in a row and was also named to the All-ACC Academic Team for the fourth year in a row.

-On 4 July, Maguire was selected for the 2017-18 WGCA All-American Scholars Team which recognises academic excellence as well as athletic excellence, for the fourth year in a row, a Duke University record.
+On 20 June, Maguire was named the ACC Women's Golf Scholar-Athlete of the Year for the second year in a row and was also named to the All-ACC Academic Team for the fourth year in a row.
+On 4 July, Maguire was selected for the 2017-18 WGCA All-American Scholars Team which recognises academic excellence as well as athletic excellence, for the fourth year in a row.
 On 6 July, Maguire was selected on the annual ACC Honor Roll for the fourth year in a row.
 On 12 July Maguire was awarded the 2018 Edith Cummings Munson Golf Award by the Women's Golf Coaches Association (WGCA) for the second year in a row.
 Amateurgolf.com selected her as the second best female amateur golfer of the last ten years.
 Golfweek selected Maguire as the best women's college golfer of the last decade.

 Professional career

 2018

 Maguire turned professional on 5 June 2018.
-Both herself and her twin sister Lisa Maguire signed to singer Niall Horan's golf management company Modest!
+Both she and her twin sister Lisa Maguire signed to singer Niall Horan's golf management company Modest!
 Golf and also signed sponsorship deals with Puma, Ping, Allianz and KPMG.
 She based herself in Scottsdale, Arizona.
-The week she turned professional, Maguire made her professional debut on the LPGA Tour at the ShopRite LPGA Classic in Galloway, New Jersey, where she finished in 15th place.
-The following week, she made her debut on the Symetra Tour at the Decatur-Forsyth Classic, where she finished in third place, and recorded the first hole-in-one of her professional career.
-In November, Maguire made her professional debut on the Ladies European Tour at the Andalucia Costa Del Sol Open De España Femenino, where she finished in 18th place.
-In December, she secured Category 5c exemption status for the 2019 Ladies European Tour by finishing 5th in the Qualifying Finals Lalla Aicha Tour School in Marrakesh, Morocco.
+The week she turned professional, Maguire made her professional debut on the LPGA Tour at the ShopRite LPGA Classic, where she finished in 15th place.
+The following week, she made her debut on the Symetra Tour at the Decatur-Forsyth Classic, where she recorded the first hole-in-one of her professional career.
+In December, she secured Category 5c exemption status for the 2019 Ladies European Tour by finishing fifth in the Qualifying Finals Lalla Aicha Tour School in Morocco.